-Sam Brownback, a longstanding Republican Party figure, was elected governor of Kansas in 2010.
+Sam Brownback, a deeply conservative Republican Party figure, is the governor of Kansas.
+Initially elected in 2010, Brownback was re-elected in 2014.
 Previously, Brownback served in the U.S. House of Representatives (1994-1996) and the U.S. Senate (1996-2010), where he gained a reputation as one of Congress' leading social conservatives.
-An important promoter of the "war on terror" in the years after the 9/11 attacks, Brownback has supported a host of hardline "pro-Israel" policies and served on the executive committee of the right-wing Jerusalem Summit.
-He was an unsuccessful candidate for the GOP presidential nod in 2008.
+An important promoter of the "war on terror" in the years after the 9/11 attacks, Brownback has supported a host of hardline "pro-Israel" policies and served on the board of the right-wing Jerusalem Summit.
+He unsuccessfully ran for the GOP presidential nomination in 2008.

 Brownback is primarily known for his leadership in advancing the domestic agenda of the religious right.
 However, he has also played a leading role in several foreign policy issues, in particular with respect to Iran and other "rogue nations."
 A staunch supporter of the George W. Bush administration's Mideast policies, Brownback nonetheless eventually opposed some Bush policies, including the Iraq troop "surge."